sbaney/sbaney-design-website-next-tw/sbaney-design-website/mainPages/about.md

 title: "About Me"
 ---

+# Philosophy

+Design and creativity are more about discovery than anything else.
+The pieces are all out there, the joy is in finding and assembling a product that is both beautiful and functional.
+Finding ideas and concepts that bring together the client, the end user, and the designer brings joy to the process and the user experience.

+SBaney Design strives to combine the creativity of design with the structure of engineering.I focus on process as much as product, technique as much as technology, and partnership over profit.

+Every business is a partnership between stakeholders, clients, and the community, and SBaney Design strives to incorporate these partnerships into all of our decisions.
+Open source software, proper licensing and attribution, fair pricing, privacy, human rights, and environmental considerations, among others, need to be core beliefs and not externalities.

+SBaney Design is a process, and will always be a work in progress.
+I want our goals to be aspirational and flexible.
+Conversation is valued over proclamation, and constructive criticism and feedback is always welcomed.
+In that spirit, SBaney Design will always strive to be as transparent as reasonably possible within the constraints of client and user privacy.

+There will always be tension between some of these goals, and I will not always strike the right balance, but I will always stand by my principles.

 # Bio

 The only thing worse than yellow snow is green snow.
 Fluff that up.
 Don't hurry.
 Take your time and enjoy.
 We don't want to set these clouds on fire.